pieterdavid/CMSJMECalculators/README.md

 make
 make install
 ```
-Please note that this will only install the C++ components, not the python
+This will also install the python modules in
-helpers (yet).

-TODO add python installation there
+`<your-prefix>/lib/pythonX.Y/site-packages/CMSJMECalculators/`.

 Building with scram inside CMSSW is also straightforward:
 ```bash